At OneFamily, we charge just one fee for managing your Lifetime ISA: an Annual Management Charge (AMC) of 1.1% of your account's value.

 Our AMC is 1.1% of the total value of your lifetime ISA.

 The AMC covers the cost of managing your investment each year.
-The charge is calculated daily but you'll only pay it once a year, and it's applied to the fund as a whole, so it’s never taken directly from your original investment.
+The charge is calculated daily but you'll only pay it once a year, and it's applied to the fund as a whole, so it’s never taken directly from your account.

 We don't charge you any fund-level fees.
-If you are comparing fees from different providers, it's worth checking what other fees they may ask you to pay on top of the AMC, especially if it seems a lot lower.
+If you're comparing fees from different providers, it's worth checking if there are other fees they may ask you to pay on top of the AMC, especially if it seems a lot lower.

-There may be other costs in some exceptional circumstances, for example reissuing cheques.
+There may be other costs in some rare circumstances, such as reissuing cheques.
 But if we need to charge you for anything else, we'll let you know before we do.

 Do OneFamily's Lifetime ISA charges ever change?